 (Promoting and evaluating pupils’ spiritual, moral, social and cultural development’ OFSTED March 2004.)

-You can find out more about SMSC and British Values by viewing our SMSC and British Values policy.
+You can find out more about SMSC and British Values by viewing SMSC and British Values Policy - October 2021